Growth in services sector slowed in August from record pace

 The Institute for Supply Management reported Friday that its monthly survey of service industries decreased to a reading of 61.7 in August after hitting a record high of 64.1 in July.
 The July figure was the fastest pace since this data series began in 2008.

+Kathy Bostjancic, chief U.S. financial economist for Oxford Economics, said that the service sector should continue to improve in the second half of this year, reflecting strong pent-up demand.

+“We do not see the service-side recovery derailed especially as vaccine rates have risen,” she said.

-On Wednesday, ISM reported that its survey of manufacturing industries increased in August to a reading of 59.9 even though the survey found that manufacturers were continuing to struggle to meet surging demand while at the same time dealing with numerous supply chain disruptions and a shortage of factory workers.
+On Wednesday, the ISM said that its survey of manufacturing industries increased in August to a reading of 59.9.
+But the survey found that manufacturers were continuing to struggle to meet surging demand while at the same time dealing with numerous supply chain disruptions and a shortage of factory workers.

+In a separate report Friday, the Labor Department said that employers added just 235,000 jobs in August, far below expectations and an indication that the spread of the delta variant was causing consumer cutbacks in such activities as shopping and eating out.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.